lorenzomicheli/pimp-your-eks/README.md

-# Pimp your EKS on Fargate
+# Pimp your EKS cluster on Fargate

 - [Introduction](#Introduction)
 - [Prerequisites](#Prerequisites)